Menu

 Lifecycle control

-Status, refresh, and revocation should be validated early.
+Status, refresh, expiry, revocation, and recovery should be validated early because they drive real-world reliability.

 Policy alignment

-Define what can be shared, for what purpose, and under what consent.
+Define what can be shared, for what purpose, by which holder, and under which consent or authority model.

 Assurance mapping